cs264sp25-homework/team-02/PROPOSAL.md

    - Add button to generate personal insights
    - Implement personal insights from AI
    - Implement user interface for AI's personal insights
+   - Above are implemented in the resume editor page as "Resume Insights"

 **Deliverables:**